 39. Early compliance with summons to produce

+(1A) In this rule —

+produce electronically, in relation to a record or thing, means to provide the record or thing, in a format approved by the court, to the court —

+(a) by saving it to a CD-ROM, DVD or USB device and —

+(i) providing the CD-ROM, DVD or USB device to the court in person; or

+(ii) sending the CD-ROM, DVD or USB device to the court by post or courier;

+or

+(b) by other electronic means approved by a registrar.

 (1) This rule applies in the case of a witness summons to produce a record or thing if —

 (a) the summons requires the witness to produce the record or thing to the court on a date before the trial date; or